Make Table Rock Worthy of the View

 Long before today’s trail traffic, people climbed Table Rock to get above the city, see the valley, and step out of daily noise.

-It helps people know where they are
+It helps Boise know where it is

 It should stay Table Rock